luvis/bash-cpufreqctl/README.md

 * David Campbell

-For suggestions, improvements, or issues, open a pull request or contact David.
+For suggestions, improvements, or issues, open a pull request or contact me.